MicrosoftDocs/mixed-reality/mixed-reality-docs/_OVERHAUL_/mr-learning-asa-05.md

 It might take a few seconds before all packages appear in the list.
 Display preview packages by clicking on Advanced option and select "**Show preview packages**".

 >[!NOTE]
-> You might get a pop up message telling you "Preview packages are not verified to work with Unity and might be unstable.
-They are not supported in production environments."
-In that case just select ok.
+> You might get a pop up message telling you **Preview packages are not verified to work with Unity and might be unstable.
+They are not supported in production environments.** In that case just select ok.

 ![mr-learning-asa](images/mr-learning-asa/asa-05-section1-step1-2.png)

 In the Package Manager window, select the **AR Foundation** dropdown.
-Here you will see many versions and need to select **version 3.1.0 preview 8** then update the package by clicking **Update to 3.1.0-preview.8**:
+Here you will see many versions and need to select **Version 3.1.0 preview 8** then update the package by clicking **Update to 3.1.0-preview.8**:

 ![mr-learning-asa](images/mr-learning-asa/asa-05-section1-step1-3.png)